joe-singh/joe-singh.github.io/writings/valuation/apple/apple.md

 <div class="straits">
 Reassuringly, both sets of simulations center around similar average values of $73 and $76, with a fair amount of overlap between 70-82.
 This suggests that with my growth assumptions, Apple is currently very overvalued (at 123.75 after close on 7/12/20).

-Based on this, and the fact that whatever little money I have in my bank account is very dear to me, I would definitely buy in bulk  below 70, probably buy between 70 and 80, maybe hop onto the bandwagon around 85, and probably leave it alone much more than that.
+Based on this result and a pure value investment philosophy, I would start buying at or below 80 increasing my position with lower price and probably not do anything above 80.
-However, since Apple is a quality company, my personal strategy will be to buy only 1 or 2 shares to at least get into the market - assuming time in the market trumps timing the market in the long term.
-However, if Apple undergoes a precipitous drop, I will go for a bigger position.
+However, since Apple is a quality company, my personal strategy will be to buy only 1 or 2 shares and dollar cost average to at least get into the market.
+This is assuming that time in the market beats timing the market in the long term as common wisdom holds.
+Since I am new to this world, it would be foolish to completely neglect conventional wisdom.
+However, if Apple undergoes a precipitous drop and drops to 80, then I will go for a bigger position.